egeozsoy/4D-OR/README.md

 - `cd` into scene_graph_prediction
 - To train a new model using only point cloud, run `python -m scene_graph_prediction.main --config no_gt.json`
-- To train a new model using only point cloud, run `python -m scene_graph_prediction.main --config no_gt_image.json`
+- To train a new model using point clouds and images, run `python -m scene_graph_prediction.main --config no_gt_image.json`
 - To evaluate either a model you trained or a pretrained model from us, change the mode to `evaluate` and rerun using the same command as before
   - If you want to replicate the results from the paper, we provide two weights, in the folder scene_graph_prediction/scene_graph_helpers/paper_weights.
 Just change the variable paper_weight = None to the corresponding path